crmpicco/pcpp1/network-programming.md

 ## socket
 The `socket` module provides access to the BSD socket interface.
 It is used to create network connections and communicate over the network.

+It has three parts:
+1. Protocol
+2. Local address
+3. Local port

 `socket.accept()` - allows a server socket to accept requests from a client socket from another host.
 ```python
 import socket